LudovicDubois/SmartTests/doc/Criteria/ranges.md

 Once you have a filled Range, call its `GetValidValue( out var value )` to have the testing value.
 This method returns a Criteria.

+Since v1.10, the signature is `GetValidValue( out T value, params T[] avoidedValues)`.
+It enables you to specify the values not avoid when generating random values (for example, you want to avoid the current value of a property to test this property setter).

 For `DateTime` values, you have to create the `DateTime` instance with constants in the `RunTest` statement, except for `Min` and `Max`.
 For example: `DateTimeRange.Range( DateTime.Min, new DateTime( 2019, 6, 23 ) )`.